 The two day retreat filled us up, re-energized us and made us more committed to what we really want to do.
 By the next morning we had a skein of stickies running across the the back deck, full of value statements, objectives, plans and a five-year outlook for Cowango Studios.
 And it gave us a new catch phrase “Say yes!
 Go yeah!”.
 There’s a story to that, ask us about it sometime.

-The ride choice down from Groningan was a no-brainer with the train wanting 22 Euros and the bus 7.
+The choice of transportation down from Groningan was a no-brainer with the train wanting 22 Euros and the bus 7.
 So we jumped on the FlixBus for a three hour ride down the neck of the Netherlands, across the long bridge that crosses the IJsselmeer and into the capital city.
 We negotiated the hubbub at the bus station to find the intercity train to Central Station and soon found ourselves in the large plaza in front of the ornate train station flanked by the cathedral and the canals.
 Amsterdam at last!